Evidence global bank UBS made “fictitious” trades to US markets

 Irina Tsareva said, “We came to the September 2019 trial, and it was cancelled.”
 Judge Bowe-Darville had accepted UBS’ motion that it had no witness and needed to postpone the trial.
 She set no future date.
 Raising the corruption issue, a Bahamas critic wrote, “Legal observers have opined that she [Bowe-Darville] was one of the most political judges on the bench as the FNM appointed party supporters in an attempt to secure convictions in the prosecution of political opponents.”
 She never released a ruling, an order or even transcripts in the Starostenkos’ case.

-For four years, Bowe-Darville and her successor allowed the bank’s motions to block a trial and squeeze the Starostenkos, who by then had no income or savings.
-Irina wondered “why have all of UBS’ applications been heard even if they are clearly absurd, and ours are pending for literally years?”
+For four years, Bowe-Darville and her successor allowed the bank’s motions to block a trial and squeeze the Starostenkos, who by then said they had no income or savings.
+Irina Tsareva wondered “why have all of UBS’ applications been heard even if they are clearly absurd, and ours are pending for literally years?”

-Meanwhile, the years of repeated filings-to-delay, led Chief Justice Winder in May 2023 to rule that “there is no doubt that there was inexcusable delay in the matter…on the brink of a trial date.”
+The years of repeated filings-to-delay, led Chief Justice Winder in May 2023 to rule that “there is no doubt that there was inexcusable delay in the matter…on the brink of a trial date.”
 He said “The delay caused thereby has deprived the Plaintiffs of a trial date.”
 Since March 2023, it was required to fix a trial date six weeks after the defense was filed.
 Irina Tsareva said, “After such a ruling the course of action would have to go straight towards the judgment against UBS.”

 Then on December 11 2023, Carla-Stubbs ordered that their applications opposing the sale of their home would not be heard until April 22 and 29, 2024.
 Not till June 24, 2024 would the Starostenkos be given a date for a hearing on their other applications.
 The dates were backwards.
 And the Starostenkos, after ten years, were still denied the right to a trial, violating the court rules.
 It was more evidence for the Starostenkos that the fix was in.